 Son Ronald Hall Friend (1915-1969) was born on July 21, 1915 in Mill Run.
 He never married and went by the nicknames "Ronnie" and "Taby."
 Over the years, Ronald and his father owned and operated a dairy farm in Mill Run, providing their products to the Connellsville Farmers Dairy.
 Later they went out of the dairy business and began to raise beef cattle.
-Ronald also worked at the Mastowsky and Fullem lumber mill in nearby Normalville.
+Ronald also earned a living through his labor at the Mastowsky and Fullem lumber mill in nearby Normalville.
 He was a member of the Indian Creek Baptist Church, where he served as a deacon.
 He was also a member of the Mill Run Grange.
 He died on the next to last day of 1969, at the age of 55, suffering a fatal heart attack in the barn after a day's work.

 Son James Albert Friend (1916-1984) was born on Nov.
 9, 1916 in Mill Run.
 On Oct.
 23, 1935, when he was 18 years of age, he married 18-year-old Wilma "Cordella" Shipley (Oct.
 16, 1917-2000), daughter of Albert and Goldie B. (Prinkey) Shipley.
 They were the parents of four daughters -- among them Zona Carolyn Harshman, Priscilla Ann Darby, Phyllis Foster and Juanita Wenman.
 Early in the marriage, Cordella is known to have hosted a meeting of the Seven Live Wire Sisters of the Mill Run Evangelical United Brethren Church, a group taught by her mother.
 Then as a young married couple, James and Cordella moved to Somerset in November 1937 where he obtained work as a laborer on the farm of William Bagley.
 Later, he was employed as a postal mail carrier for the U.S. Post Office in Connellsville.
 He also learned the trade of carpentry.
 Then in March 1945, he joined the U.S. Armed Forces and took basic training at Bainbridge, MD.
 He and his brother Earl were pictured side-by-side in a story about their military service in the May 17, 1945 edition of the Connellsville Daily Courier.
 In the 1950s, they lived in Connellsville, with addresses of 404 South Pittsburgh Street and then at 234½ East Apple Street.
 Circa 1975, James worked for Bucyrus Erie Company of Glassport.
 The couple celebrated their 40th wedding anniversary in October 1975 and were pictured in a related story in the Daily Courier.
 Sadly, James passed away in August 1984 at the age of 68.
 His death brought to a close their marriage which had endured for some 49 years.
 Cordella outlived her husband by 16 years and moved to Houston, TX to be near her married daughters Zona and Priscilla.
 She died in Houston at the age of 82 on June 6, 2000.